HIV/AIDS in Canada: History: a Canadian perspective

-Quarantine Legislation and Intervention
+Quarantine Legislation and intervention

 Bill 34

 One way the Canadian government responded to the HIV/AIDS crisis was through quarantine legislation.
 A prominent example of this occurred in British Columbia when Bill 34, otherwise classified as the Quarantine Bill, was presented by Premier Bill Vander Zalm of the British Columbia Social Credit Party.
 The Bill allowed the government to force individuals affected with HIV/AIDS to quarantine in a designated area.
 Isolation was to be regulated by 2 levels: isolation and modified isolation, overseen by the Solicitor General of Vancouver.
 The intentions of the Bill were highly controversial both before and after it was introduced in 1987.
 Organizations such as AIDS Coalition to Unleash Power (ACTUP), the Coalition for Responsible Health Legislation (CRHL) and Persons With AIDS Society (PWAS) believed the Bill should be abolished.
 The Bill was eventually passed, but was never enforced due to the lobbying of the aforementioned activists, particularly the CRHL.
+The Coalition for Responsible Health Legislation argued that individuals should have personal responsibility and autonomy for themselves and their partners.
+Many of these organizations advocated for an anti-testing component, because the only treatment available at the time was azidothymidine (AZT).
+Testing for the medication was not used preventatively but rather to identify, quarantine, and discriminate against those living with AIDS.